superruzafa/visual-scala-reference/_en/functions/containsSlice.md

   <!-- <figcaption class="diagram-desc"></figcaption> -->
 </figure>

-If the `as` collection cannot be found as a slice in this collection then it returns `false`.
+If the collection `as`cannot be found as a slice in this collection then this function returns `false`.

 <figure class="diagram">
   <img src="images/containsSlice.2.svg" alt="containsSlice function">